hhw2018/moon_bshauto/README.md

   export MOON_BSHAUTO_CI_PROJECTS="moon_bshauto project2"
 ```
 MOON_BSHAUTO_CI_PROJECTS holds a subset of git projects, it defines what
-projects will be monitored by CI.
+projects will be monitored by CI. i.e. CI will only check the update for the
+projects listed in MOON_BSHAUTO_CI_PROJECTS.

 ## Directories and files
 ### bin